 At the Detroit Zoo

-The Detroit Zoo is home to four wallabies.
-Female Sienna and male Maroo were rescued by the Detroit Zoological Society in February 2010 from an animal wholesaler in Texas – along with more than 1,000 other animals – in the largest exotic animal raid in U.S. history.
-Their daughter, Coral, was born shortly after their arrival.
-However, Sienna rejected her joey due to stress from the move and previous unstable living conditions.
-Detroit Zoo animal care staff stepped in as surrogate moms and hand-reared Coral.
-Today, she is thriving among the wallabies – including male Rufus who arrived in 2006 – and the mob of red kangaroos.
+The Detroit Zoo is home to two wallabies.
+Male Maroo was rescued by the Detroit Zoological Society in February 2010 from an animal wholesaler in Texas – along with more than 1,000 other animals – in the largest exotic animal raid in U.S. history.
+He is joined by male Rufus, who arrived in 2006, and the mob of red kangaroos.
 Visitors can get face-to-face with the marsupials inside the Australian Outback Adventure, traveling along a winding path while the animals are free to bound and graze wherever they please.

 The red-necked wallaby has a reddish-brown or grey coat with a dark muzzle, paws and feet.
 It uses its large tail to help keep its balance while hopping, usually in a zigzag manner.
 The female has a pouch on her abdomen which is used to raise her young.
 The red-necked wallaby is also known as a Bennett's wallaby.

 Scientific name: Macropus rufogriseus

 Weight: 30-50 pounds

 Diet: The wallaby is an herbivore and feeds on leaves, grass, bark, twigs and fruit.